-The context, of course, is the coronavirus pandemic and all that is now ensuing from it.
+The context, of course, is the Covid-19 Pandemic and all that is now ensuing from it.
 On the upside, as most economies recover from Covid-19 restrictions, demand across most industries is at minimum growing and, in many cases, surging to near record levels.
 Long may that prevail and those economies, still severely blighted by the virus, begin to climb the recovery curve.

 Where it all starts unravelling is the supply side, for virtually every manufacturing sector, including fasteners.
 Where to start?
 Steelmaking raw materials; availability and cost of any grade of steel, and many other metals?
 Global container freight availability and cost?
 Workforce availability?
 Constrictive trade measures?